IGME-202-2231/project-2-eastseasaltfishnet/README.md

 ## Make it Your Own

 3D: I made all the 3D asset in the game.
 From the factory to the missiles and shells.
 All 3d objects have textures but can't be uploaded due to build size.
+Animation of the drone
 Particles and material of smoke and explosion were downloaded
 Link:https://github.com/Tvtig/RocketLauncher/tree/main/Assets/Tvtig/Rocket%20Launcher/Art/Textures